Sage-is/WEB-Sage.Education-docs/docs/tutorials/tips/rag-tutorial.md

 ---
 sidebar_position: 3
-title: "🔎 Sage WebUI RAG Tutorial"
+title: "🔎 Sage.is AI-UI RAG Tutorial"
 ---

 :::warning
-This tutorial is a community contribution and is not supported by the Sage WebUI team.
-It serves only as a demonstration on how to customize Sage WebUI for your specific use case.
+This tutorial is a community contribution and is not supported by the Sage.is AI-UI team.
+It serves only as a demonstration on how to customize Sage.is AI-UI for your specific use case.
 Want to contribute?
 Check out the contributing tutorial.
 :::

-# Tutorial: Configuring RAG with Sage WebUI Documentation
+# Tutorial: Configuring RAG with Sage.is AI-UI Documentation

-In this tutorial, you will learn how to use **Retrieval-Augmented Generation (RAG)** with Sage WebUI to load real-world documentation as a knowledge base.
-We will walk through how to use the latest **Sage WebUI Documentation** as an example for this setup.
+In this tutorial, you will learn how to use **Retrieval-Augmented Generation (RAG)** with Sage.is AI-UI to load real-world documentation as a knowledge base.
+We will walk through how to use the latest **Sage.is AI-UI Documentation** as an example for this setup.

 ---